yiphei/yif-AI/README.md

 This repo contains four AI models that I researched: ***Auto-regressive Encoder-Decoder Transformer***, ***DeepPlan***, ***Future Attention***, and ***Learned Dropout***.
 Each model directory contains an extensive technical exposition along with the complete code implementation required to replicate the reported results.

-If you don't know where to start, let me help you with two rankings: one by performance against baseline and one by theoretical merits.
+If you don't know which model to start with, let me help you with two rankings: one by performance against baseline and one by theoretical merits.

 Performance against baseline ranking:
 1. ***DeepPlan***